ShubhamRattra/FilamentExtruder_codes/README.md

 This repo has 4 different codes, each with its own function.

-In these codes I have used stepper motor and an easy driver in roller_code and stepper_changespeed.Limit swich is used in stepper_with_limitswitch code.
+In these codes a stepper motor and an easy driver in roller_code and stepper_changespeed.Limit swich is used in stepper_with_limitswitch code.
 An OLED screen and potentiometer is used in OLED_code_with_potentiometer code.

 The roller_code is the code for stepper to run at a particular speed which is defined in the code till the stepper has power.